anodynos/urequire-rc-import-keys/readme.md

 ## Different variable names

-If you want to change the name of the variables in the importing modules, for example use `eq` instead of `equals`, the use this syntax:
+If you want to change the name of the variables in the importing modules, for example use the `eq` var instead of `equals` that is the imported key, then use this syntax:

 ```
     [ 'import-keys', {
         'helpers/specHelpers': [ ['equals', 'eq'], 'deepEquals', 'someProp'] } ]
 ```

-or the equivalent _(but more verbose cause you need corresponding variable for all keys, unless you're in coffee-script :-)_ :
+or the equivalent _(but much more verbose cause you need the corresponding variable for all keys, unless you're in coffee-script ;})_ :

 ```
     [ 'import-keys', {
         'helpers/specHelpers': {
-            equals:'eq',
+            equals: 'eq',
             deepEquals: 'deepEquals',
             someProp: 'someProp' } } ];
 ```